efregoso/otxv/README.txt

         authentication
     Stretch goal: Initialize the Malware Timeline & Port checking tabs

-    Working on transferring the API key from the PHP program to the Python program with sockets.
-    It is not working very well so far -- the Python script hangs & doesn't seem to accept the connection, and the PHP script does not lead to the proper web page after submit.
+    Working on transferring the API key from the PHP program to the Python program with sockets to finish the login screen & customize login for users.
+For now, Python's socket doesn't seem to accept the connection from PHP's socket, and the PHP script does not lead to the proper web page after submit.
     Still working on this.

-    Completed:
-    Next time:
+    In between my last commit & today, another program went in and changed my PATH variable to the Jara JRE.
+ElasticSearch was not functional for me, and I spent the last three hours troubleshooting.
+    Unlucky day.

+    I realized that the reason my PHP wasn't working was because I did not have PHP installed.
+Very unlucky day.
+I am in the middle of that right now.
+Committing to show my work so far.

+    Completed: Login screen HTML/CSS, Testing with PHP & Python for passing user API key between languages, Kibana separate tabs plugin in another instance of ElasticSearch Next time: Finish user authentication, Finish Kibana plugins, Begin Kibana extra tabs development, Address error in script, Implement updating to last saved date

 ------------------------------------------------------------------------------------------